Elias-Graf/clcolorful/README.md

 | `<msg>.u()` | Underlines the message |

 ## Tail
 Sometimes you want to style different part of messages.
-So there is the `tail(message: string)` function which creates a new message which is tailed to the end of the previous.
+So there is the `tail(message: string)` function which creates a new message that is tailed to the end of the previous.
 **This will return a new message object!**

 In practice this looks something like: